top of page

 As a Special Education Teacher/Intervention Specialist, Abra Schweickert noticed that her differently-abled students were more often than not being asked to learn in ways that did not speak to their individual skills and abilities.
 Her students were being put into classroom situations that either emphasized their weaknesses or limited their successes.

 As Abra's students were exiting the school umbrella, they were not only losing their social connections, but they were struggling to find opportunities to use their skills in a meaningful way.
 Most opportunities were behind the scenes of the public eye and lacked interactions with the public.
 When a small donut shop in a college town went up for sale, a dream to change this began and Maggie's & M.O.R.E was born.
 The desire was to create a meaningful place for individuals that might otherwise not be given that opportunity.
 At the center and heart of the opportunities would be individuals with unique abilities.
 People of the community could see and interact with these differently-abled individuals and see their true capabilities.
-These opportunties have since grown to include social opportunities, opportunities to have a birthday party or be invited to one, connections to their community, learning the process of making soap, and much M.O.R.E.
+These opportunities have since grown to include social opportunities, opportunities to have a birthday party or be invited to one, connections to their community, learning the process of making soap, and much M.O.R.E.

 "My students were a square peg being asked to fit into a round hole.
 My job was not to change that square peg, but rather to mold that round hole so they could fit into it with success.
 This is the foundation behind Maggie's & M.O.R.E."